FastForwardTeam/FastForward/README.md

 ## Firefox Based Browsers
 This also includes browsers like Waterfox. <br>
-We recommend you to install from the Firefox Addons Store, just click on the image below to be redirected to the store.
+We recommend you to install it from the Firefox Addons Store, just click on the image below to be redirected to the store.

 <a href="https://addons.mozilla.org/firefox/addon/fastforwardteam/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get FastForward for Firefox" width="126px"></a>
 ### Automatic Install